garage-attitude/Easy-Office-RaspberryPi/README.md

 ## Welcome to Easy Office project

-### Create a service to make it bootable on Raspberry PI
+### Create a service to make it bootable on Raspberry PI Zero

 In order to make the node js start on Raspberry boot please do the following steps: